The Hebrides: Scotland's magical western islands

 Islay and Jura

-The friendliest of islands, Islay (‘eye-lah’) is the home of several of the world’s best whiskies – many famed for their peatiness – whose names reverberate on the tongue like a pantheon of Celtic deities.
-Ardbeg, Laphroaig, Lagavulin, Caol Ila, Bunnahabhain, Kilchoman, Bruichladdich, Bowmore.
+The friendliest of islands, Islay (eye-la’) is the home of several of the world’s best whiskies – many famed for their peatiness – whose names reverberate on the tongue like a pantheon of Celtic deities: Ardbeg, Laphroaig, Lagavulin, Caol Ila, Bunnahabhain, Kilchoman, Bruichladdich, Bowmore.
 Stellar seafood and brilliant birdwatching are other reasons to come.
 The adjacent island of Jura provides the spectacular scenery, with its brooding twin hills, the Paps, providing habitat for an enormous deer population.
 The ferocious Corryvreckan whirlpool churns away at the north of the island, near where George Orwell wrote 1984.

-Sleeping and eating: Get the best of Islay seafood and whisky, as well as seriously comfortable Victorian accommodation, at the Port Charlotte Hotel.
+Get the best of Islay seafood and whisky, as well as seriously comfortable Victorian accommodation, at the Port Charlotte Hotel.

-Scenically stunning, with a mountainous backbone dropping to limpid waters, Mull has some of the finest Scottish scenery in a small, varied package, culminating perhaps in the spectacular angular hills dropping almost sheer into Loch Na Keal.
-The enchanting holy island of Iona just offshore is another huge attraction, while Mull’s main town, Tobermory, with its row of colourful houses and cracking pub, is one of the Hebrides’ most characterful settlements.
+Scenically stunning, with a mountainous backbone dropping to limpid waters, Mull has some of the finest Scottish scenery in a small, varied package, culminating in the spectacular angular hills dropping almost sheer into Loch Na Keal.
+The enchanting holy island of Iona just offshore is another huge attraction, while Mull’s main town, Tobermory, with its row of colourful houses and excellent pub, is one of the Hebrides’ most characterful settlements.
 Hillwalking, whale-watching excursions and boat trips to weird Fingal’s Cave on uninhabited Staffa are top activity choices.

 The Outer Hebrides